mechagic/mechagic.github.io/src/extras/gitgudring.md

   - A link to your website
   - A description of your website
   - Your website's button (optional)
-  - A link to your git repo to see if you're actually eligible for the ring
+  - Send proof that you have a git repo to see if you're actually eligible for the ring
 3. And that's about it!

 ### Members